AmigaPorts/ACE/docs/tools/palette_conv.md

 # Palette Conversion Tool

 The palette_conv tool allows you to convert between various palette formats for use with the ACE engine.
-This document explains how to use the palette_conv tool and how to integrate palette conversion into your build process.

 ## Supported Palette Formats